 In the two states with the largest Kurdish population (Turkey and Iran), no system of self-government with legislative powers in which the Kurds are the majority has been put in place.

-The only two Kurdish-majority territories that currently have its own institutions with legislative, executive and judicial powers —and some diplomacy in the international sphere— are the Region of Kurdistan (in Iraq) and the regions of Kobanê, Cizîrê and Efrîn, integrated in the Democratic Federation of Northern Syria.
+The only two Kurdish-majority territories that have its own institutions with legislative, executive and judicial powers —and some diplomacy in the international sphere— are the Region of Kurdistan (in Iraq) and the regions of Kobanê, Cizîrê, and Efrîn, integrated into the Autonomous Administration of North and East Syria.

 The Kurdistan Region (name in official use) is a constitutionally recognized part of Iraq.
 It enjoys wide self-government, a government and a Parliament of its own, and its exclusive police and armed forces.
 Its territory is divided from the 1990s into two spheres of influence: the western region under the Kurdistan Democratic Party, and the eastern under the Patriotic Union of Kurdistan.
 The borders of the Kurdistan Region have never been definitively established.
 The Kurdish and Iraqi governments continue to disagree on whether areas such as Kirkuk and Sinjar should join the Kurdistan Region or not.
 In September 2017, the Kurdish government held a referendum on independence without the agreement of the Iraqi government.
 92.7% of voters supported separation. in October 2017 the Iraqi army invaded the Kurdistan Region and captured 40% of its territory.
 Independence has not been implemented.